olek-dot-com/RomToArabConverter/README.md

 # RomToArabConverter
-It converts roman numbers to Arabic
+It converts roman numbers to Arabic.
+It was one of the tasks on subject "Algorithms and Data Structures" in my 1st semester.